 DUI arrests involving driving on a suspended, refused or revoke driver’s license, children under the age of 15 years in the vehicle or a resulting death will often result in felony charges.
 Convicted felons tend to experience many inconveniences when released from prison, but this often varies from state to state.
 Some states, including Arizona, provide tons of civil and social inconveniences after felony convictions.

 It’s best that you avoid drinking and driving altogether; however, we all make mistakes from time to time.
 Neither a misdemeanor nor a felony DUI conviction is something you want happening to you.
 To avoid finding yourself in such a position, it is best that you always have a sober person or a taxi driver take you home when you’ve had way too much to drink.
 That way, you will never have to worry about how a felony or a misdemeanor DUI conviction could affect your life.

 If you have been arrested because of driving under the influence, it is important that you get in touch with a DUI attorney to discuss options as soon as you can.
-A DUI lawyer can help you determine the best way forward and will defend you before the court system.
+A DUI lawyer like Robert A. Dodell, can help you determine the best way forward and will defend you before the court system.